Every strategy starts with questions – Generative Search has answers

 Note: You can also select Skip, View Fast Answer after submitting a query if you want quicker results.

-You can filter and refine your document universe using parameters such as company, watchlists, industries, keywords, tags, timeframe, integration points, and content sources.
+From the Document Selector Menu you can filter and refine your document universe using parameters such as company, watchlists, industries, keywords, tags, timeframe, integration points, and content sources.

 Once you locate the documents you want to analyze: